justtheimpaler/debbie/README.md

 By default, errors during the *build* sequence are considered fatal and Debbie will stop the execution.
 Errors during the *clean* sequence are by default considered non-fatal; Debbie will display them but will continue the execution normally.
 In practice a clean sequence can be run multiple times in a row.
 This can be useful if the developer considers the database objects dependencies will sort themselves out if `clean` is run enough times in a row.

-Warnings messages are displayed, by default.
+Warnings messages are displayed by default.
 They can be useful in some databases like Sybase (SAP ASE), where the execution plan of a query is displayed in the warnings output stream.
 In other databases (such as DB2) they can be quite serious, and maybe should be treated as errors.

-The handling of errors in the build and clean sequences as well as the treatment of warnings can be changed throught the configuration properties.
+The handling of errors in the build and clean sequences as well as the treatment of warnings can be changed through the configuration properties.

 ## Versioning